aiidateam/aiida-tutorials/docs/source/sections/qe.rst

 Running a calculation
 ---------------------

-We'll start with running a simple SCF calculation with `Quantum ESPRESSO`_ for the structure we just imported.
+We'll start with running a simple self-consistent field  calculation (SCF) with `Quantum ESPRESSO`_ for the structure we just imported.
-First we'll have to set up the code in our database.
+First, we'll have to set up the `Quantum ESPRESSO` code in our database.
 This can be done with the following ``verdi`` CLI command:

 .. code-block:: console